hanjingo/doc/SYSTEM_DESIGN/security.md

+## Cookies and Sessions

+Sessions are ideal for applications requiring strict server-side control over user data.

+session data is stored on the server and referenced via a client-side cookie.

+## PASETO

+Platform-Agnostic Security Tokens or PASETO improve upon JWT by enforcing stronger cryptographic defaults and eliminating algorithmic vulnerabilities.

 ## OAuth

-OAuth is an open-standard authorization protocol that allows applications to access user data withotu requiring the user's password.
+OAuth is an open-standard authorization protocol that allows applications to access user data without requiring the user's password.

 ### JWT